-Every October, Open Sky’s course area moves from the high mountains of Colorado to the desert canyon country of southeastern Utah.
+Every October, Open Sky’s course area moves from the high mountains of Southwest Colorado to the desert canyon country of Southeast Utah.
 With its sweeping vistas and crisp night skies, the desert offers a particularly expansive and striking landscape.
 The climate is hospitable, precipitation is infrequent, and sunshine is plentiful.
 At Open Sky, we take the utmost care to attend to students’ physical needs so they can remain healthy and comfortable as they engage in deep, therapeutic work.
 Indeed, winter in the desert is a particularly powerful time to enroll in wilderness therapy and can even enhance the overall therapeutic experience.

 During the winter, Open Sky implements specific winter wilderness risk-management practices and protocols that encompass all aspects of our programming.
 From shelters to gear to nutrition to staff training and education, we carefully consider every aspect of our approach to winter programming.